 Step #3.
 Put Things in Their New Home

-D/M PRO TIP: As you are doing this you may find things you can toss or donate.
-I like to have my decluttering kit always handy so I can use any boxes or bags as I need them.
-I tend to get very easily distracted, so I like to always have my decluttering kit close by for any organizing project I am working on so I can keep working without getting sidetracked.
+D/M PRO TIP: As you are doing this, you may find a few things you can toss or donate.
+I like to have my decluttering kit always handy, so I can quickly declutter even as I am organizing a space.

 Remember decluttering and organizing means more than sorting and piling things to get to later.
 You need to get the items out of the home completely before it is considered a finished project.

-- Add in flooring that is easy to clean and maintain.
+- Comfortable Flooring.
+Add in flooring that is easy to clean and maintain.
 A playroom floor pad will work great and is much more affordable than carpet or tile.

-- Put in shelving that is kid-friendly.
-This will work for toys that fit all ages and can be used in other ways if you decide to change this room out later.
+- Toy Storage.
+Put in shelving that is kid-friendly.
+This will work for toys that fit all ages and can be used in other ways if you decide to change this room later.

-- Furniture.
-Bean bag chairs or a small sleeper sofa will give your kids a soft place to hang out.
+- Age-Appropriate Furniture.
+Bean Bag chairs or a small sleeper sofa will give your kids a soft place to hang out.

-- TV.
-If you have the room, you may want to consider adding a television that can be used to watch TV or gaming.
+- TV or Other Electronics.
+If you have the room, you may want to consider adding a television along with an entertainment center that can be used to watch TV or gaming.

-- Have plenty of shelving to hold supplies, equipment, and more.
+- Shelf Storage.
+Have plenty of shelving to hold supplies, equipment, and more.

-- You can install a few cabinets and counters for more storage and workspace.
+- Wall Storage.
+You can install a few cabinets and counters for more storage and workspace.

-- A large table that you can use to keep current projects on so you do not need to put things away each time.
+- Work Area.
+A large work table that you can use to keep current projects on so you do not need to put things away each time.

-- Extra lighting to ensure you can work without strain.
+- Lighting.
+Consider installing extra lighting to ensure you can work without strain.

 If you have more family than space, you can convert your garage into a family hangout.
 A place to play games, watch movies, do puzzles, and have fun.

-- Consider installing a floor that is both comfortable and works well in this space and weather.
+- Flooring.
+Consider installing a floor that is both comfortable and works well in this space and weather.
+Carpet or floor pads are great ideas.

-- A day bed will fit in great here and give you extra sleeping space if you have guests over.
+- Cozy Furniture.
+A day bed will fit in great here and give you extra sleeping space if you have guests over.

-- A large table for games and puzzles.
+- Room for Games.
+A table and chairs is excellent to have for games and puzzles.

-It’s true this is a bit out of the box, but honestly, it seems to be happening more and more as families work to make ends meet.
-This option is not for the faint of heart, but if you are curious you can read more.
+It’s true this idea is a bit out of the box, but it seems to be happening more and more as families work to make ends meet.
+This option is not for the faint of heart, however, And you will need to know the rules and laws of your area.
+But if you are curious, you can read more.

-My son stayed in a converted garage for a while and I thought this idea was genius.
+My son rented and stayed in a converted garage for a while, and I thought this idea was genius.
 If you are looking for a way to bring in just a bit more income to your home this might be an option worth considering.

 A few major things to remember: